woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 1.2.1 =
+* Option to enable/disable ajax add to cart buttons
 * Signup/login can be turned off for checkout
 * Paypal remote post now has 'sslverify' => false to prevent errors with CURL
 * Minor admin settings tidyup